NovaAppsInc/Electron-Simple-App/README.md

-# Electron-Simple-App
+# Electron Simple App
+## By SNOOT (NovaAppsInc)
- A Simple sleak and smexy Electron template
+A simple sleak and smexy Electron UI template